 Brampton was founded as a township in 1818 as "Chinguacousy" to prepare for eventual settlement.
-In 1834, Brampton was officially re-named, as was incorporated as a City in 1974.
+In 1834, Brampton was officially re-named, and was incorporated as a City in 1974.

 Brampton got its name from the founders of the Primitive Methodist movement, John Elliot and William Lawson, as they created a large Methodist following in the region.
 Both founders were from the town of Brampton in England, and passed the name on to Brampton in Ontario.